AI-Project-5/ECG-EKG/README.md

 SHAP-based feature importance interpretation

-Pipeline encapsulation using sklearn Pipeline
+Full pipeline encapsulation using sklearn.pipeline

 ⚠️ Notes
 Dataset not included due to size/privacy

 Notebook designed for experimentation and model comparison